dvasilas/proteus/Documentation.md

-This document describes the basic design of the Aries framework, and provides the reader with usefull information for setting up and using the frameowrk, including:
+This document describes the basic design of the Proteus framework, and provides the reader with usefull information for setting up and using the frameowrk, including:
 - the interface between the system's components
 - the distributed query execution semantics
 - how the framework can be installed and configured